armoucar/javascript-style-guide/README.md

     });
     ```

-  - Use PascalCase when naming constructors or classes
+  - Use PascalCase when nomeando construtores.

     ```javascript
     // bad